Quick Start

 Variable Center of Mass

 Add the VariableCenterOfMass component to the vehicle root.
-This is not required but is recommended, as it allows for the adjustment of the Center of Mass and Inertia, both of which significantly impact handling.
-In Unity 6, you can adjust the center of mass and inertia tensor directly on the Rigidbody, so this script is optional.
+Recommended but optional - center of mass and inertia significantly impact handling.
+Unity 6000 allows direct adjustment of center of mass and inertia tensor on the Rigidbody.

 WheelController3D